 Overall Landscape of Intellectual Property Rights in China

-China is quickly becoming a global leader in innovation, and companies around the world are starting to take notice.
+China is quickly becoming a global leader in innovation.
+Companies around the world are starting to take notice.
 For businesses that wish to break into the Chinese market, the country’s IP (intellectual property) system can be a major obstacle.

 Many foreign business owners don’t understand how this system works or what steps need to be taken in order to keep intellectual property secure.
 In this third post of the IP protection series, we’ll walk you through the landscape of intellectual property rights in China.
 Keep reading to learn about core IP Laws and regulations in China, how IP disputes are resolved, and how to overcome some common challenges.